L-Zou/L-Zou.github.io/README.md

 ## Data Science portfolio

-This portfolio contains a compilation of data analysis projects created using R as well as several dashboards created in tableau.
+This portfolio contains a compilation of data analysis projects created using R as well as several dashboards created using tableau and SQL queries.

 ## Projects